2025–26 South-West Indian Ocean cyclone season: Tropical Depression 01

-On 16 July, a tropical low moved into the basin from the Australian Region where it was classified as Zone of Disturbed Weather 01 by Météo-France.
-On the same day, the JTWC upgraded it to a Tropical Storm, assigning it the notation 01S.
+On 16 July, a tropical low moved from the Australian Region into the South-West Indian Ocean, where it was classified as Zone of Disturbed Weather 01 by Météo-France.
+On the same day, the JTWC upgraded the system to a tropical storm, assigning it the designation 01S.
 The system moved west-southwestwards into an increasingly unfavourable environment, dissipating on 18 July.

 Moderate Tropical Storm Awo

-On 6 August, a tropical disturbance formed in the central Indian Ocean.
+On 6 August, a tropical disturbance formed in the central Indian Ocean and on the northeast of Madagascar.
 A day later, the JTWC designated the system as Tropical Storm 02S, while MFR designated the system as Tropical Depression 02.
 Six hours later, Mauritius Meteorological Services upgraded it to moderate tropical storm status and named it Awo.

 Awo is the first named storm to form in August within the South-West Indian Ocean basin since Severe Tropical Storm Aline in 1969, though Severe Tropical Storm Tony did enter the basin during August in 1979.
+Awo struggled to intensify due to persistent easterly wind shear and limited upper‑level outflow, which prevented further organization.
+Throughout its lifespan, the system remained poorly structured, with most convection displaced away from the low‑level center.
+Increasing shear and dry air intrusion caused Awo to weaken steadily before dissipating.